How do I order my Functional Blood Chemistry Analysis (FBCA) lab workup and report?

 How much is this going to cost?

-The total cost including initial visit/intake, and lab workup, plus a 50 to 100 pages report to take home or download, is $447.00.
+The total cost including initial visit/intake, and lab workup, plus a 50 to 100 pages report to take home or download, is $647.00.
 This would run over $1000.00 if you were to walk-in to a laboratory on your own.
 There’s an additional $90.00 office or online visit for the report of findings session during which nutritional and supplemental suggestions are offered.
 You are not obligated to buy supplements from us.
 When signing up for our Wellness Program, the blood work drops to $447.00.
 A $200.00 savings.

 Do you do the lab workup in your office?